The Office (American TV series) season 1: Ratings

 The first episode of The Office scored well in ratings, gaining over eleven million viewers, as well as ranking third in its timeslot on the night of its airing.
-But the episode aired on a Thursday evening, and between the change from the first episode and the second episode, The Office moved to its regular time slot on Tuesday evenings.
-The Office tumbled in the ratings, averaging under 6.0 million viewers, just over half that of the previous episode.
-The first-season finale "Hot Girl" received one of the lowest ratings in the show's history, earning just a 2.2 rating with a 10 share.
+However the episode aired on a Thursday evening, and between the change from the first episode and the second episode, The Office moved to Tuesday evenings.
+The Office subsequently tumbled in the ratings, averaging under 6.0 million viewers, just over half that of the previous episode.
+The first-season finale, "Hot Girl", received one of the lowest ratings in the show's history, earning just a 2.2 rating with a 10 share.
 After the lackluster reception of the episode, many critics erroneously predicted that "Hot Girl" would also serve as the de facto series finale.
 The Office averaged 5.4 million viewers for its entire season, ranking it #102 for the 2004–2005 U.S. television season.